ajavamind/A3DCamera/README.md

 * Simultaneous multiple 3D cameras remote control
 * Sharing photos via email, for direct printing SBS or Anaglyph, or for review and alignment using 3D apps like [3DSteroidPro](https://play.google.com/store/apps/details?id=jp.suto.stereoroidpro&hl=en_US).

-The display of the 3D parallel L/R image should be centered on the display and no larger than 130 cm wide for a stereoscope or free-viewing the image to minimize eye strain.
+The display of the 3D parallel L/R image should be centered on the display and no larger than 130 cm wide for a stereoscope or for free-viewing the image to minimize eye strain.
 There is a display mode where only the stereo image appears without controls or other information.

-The display can be turned off, while the camera still functions with remote control.
-Blanking the screen is for photographing wild life without disturing them.
-Blanking the screen can also conserve battery power with long interval timer captures.

 ### Camera Control
-For the above uses cases the app requires remote key control of its functions, not the touch screen.
+For the above uses cases the app requires remote key control of its functions and not with the touch screen.

 With the remote control requirements for the app,  a minimum Bluetooth controller is needed.
 I want to keep the GUI mostly for viewing 3D images and for showing information status or settings.